sheeblou/Stock-Market-Discord-Bot/README.md

 ### Can I run this code on my bot?
 - Yup!
 Please fill the missing fields in `config/blank.env` and rename it to `config/prod.env`.
 (Free MySQL databases can be found on https://www.alwaysdata.com)
-- `npm` and `nodejs` latest versions should be installed.
+- `npm`, `yarn` and `nodejs` latest versions should be installed.
-- Run `npm install` in the root directory to install the necessary modules.
+- Run `yarn install` in the root directory to install the necessary modules.
 - Run `./js/app.js`